torvalds/linux/Documentation/admin-guide/laptops/samsung-galaxybook.rst

 end threshold, but does not have the ability to set a start threshold.

-This feature is typically called "Battery Saver" by the various Samsung applications in Windows, but in Linux we have implemented the standardized "charge control threshold" sysfs interface on the battery device to allow for controlling this functionality from the userspace.
+This feature is typically called "Battery Saver" by the various Samsung applications in Windows, but in GNU/Linux we have implemented the standardized "charge control threshold" sysfs interface on the battery device to allow for controlling this functionality from the userspace.